 The rehab Pilates Reformer has an elevated platform that makes it easier to transfer your body on and off it and a tower to assist with standing and other exercises.
 Using the Pilates Reformer along with the accessories including the mat converter, box, straps and arc barrel, under the supervision and expertise of a Kinesiologist will empower you to move with greater ease.

 Alfred is a Kinesiologist with over 20 years of experience guiding and empowering people with injuries, chronic pain and chronic illnesses to restore movement so that they can lead more active lives.

 He earned his STOTT Pilates Reformer and Mat certifications in 2006.
 Alfred has taught both group and private Pilates for several years.
 His clients' goals included reducing lower-back pain, increase core strength and improving posture.
 Alfred understand the impact Pilates can have.
-He is happy to be back teaching Pilates in Burnaby in an interdisciplinary environment.
+He is happy to teaching Pilates in Vancouver in an interdisciplinary environment near Renfrew Skytrain Station.

-Private Pilates appointments are available at Metrotown Orthopedic and Sports Physiotherapy.
+Private Pilates appointments are available at C.A.T.C.H.
+Physiotherapy and Wellness.